 Students who wish to apply must design research projects that address a challenge faced within their school, local, or even global community.
 Applicants will apply for the program by providing a short written or video essay describing their project proposal.
 The science to address the social concern can be under the purview of either the hard sciences or social sciences.
 We cannot accept projects requiring Institutional Review Board (IRB) approval.

-The SASSA Team will review each application and will notify the student about the status of their application.
+The SASSAk12 Team will review each application and will notify the student about the status of their application.
 If accepted, we will pair each student with a mentor(s) whose expertise will enhance the student’s project.
 The student and mentor(s) will meet monthly to establish the project goals and how to achieve them, and to troubleshoot new challenges.
-(NOTE: all meetings between mentor(s) and student will be conducted virtually for the 2020-21 program).

 Students wishing to apply must have permission from a parent.

 Would you like to participate?
-Please complete SASSA’s 2020-21 YERP program application!
+Please contact SASSAk12!

 Information About YERP Research Mentors: